OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Triceratops.md

 ------

 - **Aggressive:** Normally attack on sight.
-- **Charge:** In first round of combat, when not in melee.
+- **Charge:** In the first round of combat, when not in melee.
 Requires a clear run of at least 20 yards.
 Horns inflict double damage.
 - **Trample:** 3-in-4 chance of trampling each round. +4 to-hit human-sized or smaller creatures.